 - List of General No-Discharge Permits

 Most General NPDES Permits and General No-Discharge Permits may be completed and submitted online through the DEQ ePortal site.

 See which NOIs may be submitted electronically.

 - Select Organization.
 A drop-down menu will appear.

-- Scroll to Water Division and select General NPDES Permits or No-Discharge Permits to find form selections.
+- Scroll to Water and select General NPDES Permits or No-Discharge Permits to find form selections.

 Why use ePortal?

-The ADEQ ePortal system has all the conveniences of online submission while also allowing you to track your submission’s progress.
+The DEQ ePortal system has all the conveniences of online submission while also allowing you to track your submission’s progress.